Retired LCDR Carl Jewett

 Help for Welders With Mesothelioma

-Welders who are diagnosed with mesothelioma can receive compensation.
+Welders who are diagnosed with mesothelioma can receive compensation for asbestos risks in welding and cutting.
 They have a legitimate legal case against the companies responsible for manufacturing asbestos and adding it to welding rods and other welding tools.

 Many of these companies knew asbestos was dangerous and continued using it for financial gain.
 Many of the companies who did not know asbestos was dangerous should have — usually due to a lack of research or care.
 There was a lot of negligence and maliciousness that put American workers at risk of exposure during the 20th century, when welding reached its peak.